Emberlynn-Loo/tp/docs/DeveloperGuide.md

 #### Implementation

 The Add Attribute mechanism is facilitated by the `AddAttributeCommand` and `AddAttributeParser`.
-The `AddAttributeCommand` class is responsible for adding an attribute to a person object.
 The `AddAttributeCommand` class extends the `Command` class.

 Given below is an example usage scenario and how adding attributes to a person works by.

 Step 1: The user enters a command to add an attribute to a person, for example: `addattribute /1234 /Phone 12345678`.